-- Best apartment amenities in 2021
+- Best apartment amenities

-- Property technology as an apartment amenity
+- Technology as an amenity

 What are apartment amenities?

 Amenities are commonly cited as the reason prospective residents sign or renew a lease.
-They are also what separate one apartment building from another, enabling owners and property managers to charge a premium for their available apartment units.
+They’re also what separates one apartment building from another, which enables owners and property managers to charge a premium for their units.

 Types of apartment amenities